This text is an accompaniment to our contribution to the UCLA citylab DEMO_DEMO exhibition (October 2021).

 Projects:

-6-Plex (on the wall-mounted panels in the exhibition) is our entry in the 'Fourplex' category of the recent 'Low-Rise: Housing Ideas for Los Angeles' competition.
-Its precedent is a tall and narrow 2-story/1,200 SF ADU/Dingbat-like prototype (the physical model in the exhibition) which we designed before the competition, and that is currently under construction.
+Microplex Prototype (on the wall-mounted panels in the exhibition) is our entry in the 'Fourplex' category of the recent 'Low-Rise: Housing Ideas for Los Angeles' competition.
+Its precedent is a tall and narrow 2-story/1,200 SF ADU/Dingbat-like prototype (the physical model in the exhibition), which we designed before the competition and is currently under construction.

-Through simultaneous compression, subdivision, and multiplication of single-family residential fabric, 6-Plex demonstrates a vision of a prototypical micro-scaled cooperative environment in which neighbors cohere into convivial units around open space and outdoor rooms.
+Through simultaneous compression, subdivision, and multiplication of single-family residential fabric, Microplex Prototype instantiates a prototypical micro-scaled cooperative environment in which neighbors cohere into convivial units around open spaces and outdoor rooms.
 As a one-lot standalone, the prototype is a miniature model of a city within a city.
 If doubled across an alley, it extends the pattern of informally structured sociability across varied urban grounds.
 Multiplied as an entire block and beyond, it is a model for progressive, empathic urbanism: a checkerboard full of opportunities for cooperation and correlations, a score for what Alison and Peter Smithson called 'active socioplastics.'

-Filtering laconic modernist functionalism through familiar Angeleno vernacular building profiles, 6-Plex demonstrates that compact, compressed forms can make much-needed rooms while making more room in the city.
-Lithe and agile figures, 6-Plex's constituent parts are molded and distributed to create an urban architecture alive with literal and phenomenal movement and transparency.
+Filtering laconic modernist functionalism through familiar Angeleno vernacular building profiles, Microplex Prototype demonstrates that compact, compressed forms can make much-needed rooms while making more room in the city.
+Lithe and agile figures, its constituent parts are molded and distributed to create an urban architecture alive with literal and phenomenal movement and transparency.
 Giving equal importance to space as form animates urban sections and silhouettes into a vital assemblage, a shape-shifting shimmying troupe.